2026 Allulose Review: What It Is and How To Use It Right

 Yes.
 Chemically speaking, allulose is a simple carbohydrate known as a rare sugar.

-• What are rare sugars?
+What are rare sugars?
 The term rare sugars refers to a subgroup of simple sugars (monosaccharides) that exist in very small amounts in nature.
 Researchers in Japan popularized the term through the Rare Sugar Research Center at Kagawa University.
-The center played a major role in researching allulose — originally called D-psicose and also referred to as pseudo-fructose — after discovering how to produce it on a commercial scale via enzymatic methods from fructose.
+The center played a major role in researching allulose — known as D-psicose — after discovering how to produce it on a commercial scale via enzymatic methods from fructose.

-• Allulose isn't a new chemical.
+Allulose isn't a new chemical.
 Even though allulose was not commercially available as a sweetener until the last decade, it has been consumed historically, though not in meaningful amounts.
 Tiny amounts of allulose can form naturally when foods and drinks containing fructose (or sucrose) are processed and heated.
-The estimated dietary intake from conventional food products is below 500 mg per day.
+The estimated dietary intake of allulose naturally present or formed in foods is 280–700 mg per day for a 70 kg (150 lb) adult.
 To give you a sense of scale: 1 teaspoon of pure allulose sweetener contains about 4 grams (4,000 mg).

-• Allulose is technically a sugar, just not a typical one: Allulose is different from what we traditionally think of as sugar — like table sugar (sucrose), glucose, and fructose.
+Allulose is technically a sugar, just not a typical one.
+Allulose is different from what we traditionally think of as sugar — like table sugar (sucrose), glucose, and fructose.
 Although it shares the same chemical formula (C₆H₁₂O₆) as glucose and fructose, the image below shows its atoms are arranged slightly differently.
-This structure is uncommon in nature (which is why it’s called a rare sugar)—and is metabolized differently compared to sugars that are common in nature.
+Allulose structure is uncommon in nature (which is why it’s called a rare sugar), and is metabolized differently compared to sugars that are common in nature.

-• The Food and Drug Administration refers to allulose as a non-traditional sugar: Non-traditional sugars used as sweeteners are treated differently than traditional sugars on the Nutrition Facts label — in terms of Calories, Total Carbohydrates, Total Sugars, and Added Sugars.
+The Food and Drug Administration refers to allulose as a non-traditional sugar, which means it is treated differently than common sugars on the Nutrition Facts label — in terms of Calories, Total Sugars, and Added Sugars.
 Allulose must be included in Total Carbohydrates but not in Total Sugars or Added Sugars.
-Unlike 4 calories per gram for traditional sugars, allulose contributes only 0.4 cal/g.
-Keep scrolling as I'll tell you exactly why.
+And unlike traditional sugars, which contribute 4 calories per gram, allulose contributes only 0.4 cal/g.
+Keep scrolling — I go into detail about how allulose is listed on food labels.

-• Allulose is a sugar that can be labeled as zero-calorie and sugar-free.
+Allulose is a sugar that can be labeled as zero-calorie.
 Allulose isn't truly zero-calorie like high-intensity sweeteners such as sucralose, stevia, and monk fruit.
-But by law, it can be labeled as zero-calorie because it provides less than 5 calories per serving, which can be rounded to zero.
-Also, allulose is legally sugar free as it contains 0 g of total sugar per serving.
-This combination is why allulose gets the nicknames "the sugar-free sugar" or "the sugar without the calories"
+But, by law, it can be labeled zero-calorie because it provides fewer than 5 calories per serving, which can be rounded down to zero.
+This is why allulose often gets the nickname "the sugar without the calories."
+Allulose is also called “the sugar-free sugar,” but the FDA has not explicitly authorized a straightforward “sugar-free” claim for allulose.
+While it can be excluded from “total sugars” and “added sugars” on labels, allulose is still chemically a sugar.
+Under FDA rules, a product can only be labeled sugar-free if it contains 0 g of total sugar per serving AND does not include any ingredient that is a sugar.

 Is Allulose Considered Natural or Artificial?

-• Allulose is widely promoted as a natural sweetener because the Food and Drug Administration classifies natural ingredients as those that exist in nature AND are derived from natural materials.
-While the FDA acknowledges that some natural ingredients can be "manufactured artificially", here at WhatSugar®, we refer to those ingredients as synthetic for clarity, because it's not directly isolated or extracted from a plant.
+Allulose is widely promoted as a natural sweetener because the FDA classifies natural ingredients as those that exist in nature AND are derived from natural materials.
+While the FDA acknowledges that some natural ingredients can be "manufactured artificially", here at WhatSugar®, we refer to those ingredients as synthetic for clarity, because they're not directly isolated or extracted from a plant.
 Read more about this HERE and HERE.

 Moderate: